ayberkt/formal-topology-in-UF/FormalTopology/FrameOfNuclei.lagda.md

 Arbitrary join of nuclei
 ------------------------

+This is the non-trivial part of this development.

+Given a family `α` of endofunctions on a type, we denote by `compFam α` the family obtained by taking compositions of functions in `α`.

 ```agda
 compFam : {A : Type ℓ₀} (α : Fam ℓ₂ (A → A)) → Fam ℓ₂ (A → A)
 compFam {A = A} α = List (index α) , f where